When Should You Get a Hip Replacement?

 Joint stiffness occurs when the hip joint has become so stiff it cannot move freely.
 This condition can occur due to damage caused by osteoarthritis or rheumatoid arthritis and can cause the surrounding muscles and ligaments to weaken.
 When this happens, a person may experience a reduced range of motion in their hip joint.
 Moving the hip joint can usually be difficult or even impossible in severe cases.
 If you experience joint stiffness and reduced range of motion, consider getting a hip replacement.

 The normal wear and tear of aging, a traumatic injury, or a disease such as arthritis can damage your hip joints.
+You can identify whether or not you have a hip injury with specific methods.
 X-rays are often used to determine if your hip joint is significantly damaged and if it may benefit from a replacement.
 If the X-rays show that the bones of your hip joint have become very thin due to bone loss (osteoporosis) or if the joint space between them has narrowed, you may benefit from a hip replacement.